Lufthansa CFO believes other airlines will follow with GDS charge

-BERLIN (Reuters) - Lufthansa (LHAG.DE) believes other airlines will follow its strategy of imposing a fee on bookings made via third-party sites, part of plans to try to direct more customers to its own website and offer them tailor-made tickets, it said on Thursday.
+BERLIN, July 30 (Reuters) - Lufthansa believes other airlines will follow its strategy of imposing a fee on bookings made via third-party sites, part of plans to try to direct more customers to its own website and offer them tailor-made tickets, it said on Thursday.

 Lufthansa will impose a 16 euro surcharge on bookings made using global distribution systems (GDS) from Sept 1.
-It is seen as a risky move, given that the German airline sells around 70 percent of its tickets via third party channels using GDSs from providers such as Amadeus (AMA.MC), Travelport (TVPT.N) and Sabre (SABR.O).
+It is seen as a risky move, given that the German airline sells around 70 percent of its tickets via third party channels using GDSs from providers such as Amadeus, Travelport and Sabre.

 Chief Financial Officer Simone Menne said the step was primarily aimed at being able to offer customers tailor-made products, an aspect that was not covered by GDS providers.